edbennett/snakemake-novice-lattice/episodes/introduction.md

 (2) Prints the shell commands that are being run to the terminal

 This is such a useful thing we don't know why it isn't the default!
-The `--jobs 1` option is what tells Snakemake to only run one process at a time, and we'll stick with this for now as it makes things simpler.
+The `--cores 1` option is what tells Snakemake to only run one process at a time, and we'll stick with this for now as it makes things simpler.
 The `--forceall` option tells Snakemake to always recreate output files, and we'll learn about protected outputs much later in the course.
 Answer 4 is a total red herring,